 - Older pipes are more susceptible to being invaded by roots

 When to Camera Sewer Lines

 There are three key moments for when to camera sewer lines:

 A very good time to be camera a sewer line is before buying a home.
 Regular home inspections don’t include any inspection on the sewer line.
 Therefore, having a trusted plumbing company come out and camera your sewer line is a must.
-Sewer problems are a must know when buying a new house and is a definite condition for you to note and take a look at prior to purchasing a home.
+Sewer problems are a must-know when buying a new house and are a definite condition for you to note and take a look at prior to purchasing a home.